 Medical care for displaced people from Aleppo

 Many families need access to medical care for emergencies such as war wounds, and foot and skin ailments, which are common among displaced families— as well as routine conditions including pregnancy, asthma, and diabetes.
-To meet these needs, our team in Syria recently purchased five ambulances and five mobile clinics to be used among displaced populations in the Aleppo countryside.
+To meet these needs, our team in Syria recently helped purchased five ambulances and five mobile clinics to be used among displaced populations in the Aleppo countryside.
 These vehicles travel where most needed and bring great relief to those they serve.

 Home repairs as families return